jchristopher/attachments/README.md

     // include a note within the meta box (string) 'note'          => 'Attach files here!',

+    // by default new Attachments will be appended to the list
+    // but you can have then prepend if you set this to false 'append'        => true,

     // text for 'Attach' button in meta box (string) 'button_text'   => __( 'Attach Files', 'attachments' ),